jjcollinge/quorum-deploy/README.md

     ./create-node.sh node/
 ```

+3. Go add your Azure subscription details to the `config.json` file

-3. Run the deployment script with the required arguments to kick of your Azure deployment.
+4. Run the deployment script with the required arguments to kick of your Azure deployment.

 ```
     ./deploy-node.sh